aschwenn/CSCE313-MP5/README.md

 ```
 If these command-line arguments are not passed in, the defaults will be used.

+Code is based on files and presentations provided by Dr. Bettati.

 PLEASE NOTE: This work was completed by myself in Fall 2017.
 I am uploading this for educational purposes only.
 Remember, an Aggie does not lie, cheat, or steal, or tolerate those that do.
 Do not attempt to copy my code.